twilio-professional-services/flex-project-template/docs/docs/how-it-works/02_infra-as-code.md

 It uses the [twilio terraform provide](https://github.com/twilio/terraform-provider-twilio) which at time of writing does not support data sources.

 As the solution uses github actions to store the state, the state is prone to expire after 90 days.
 To avoid this a cron is setup to download and upload the artifact every 30 days.
 The main ambition with this setup is to lower the barrrier for entry and get development off the ground, the persistence of the terraform provider can be moved to another storage location as desired.
-Instructions on that peice still to come.
+Instructions on that piece still to come.

 When running the release pipeline it will import and generate the state based on what is on the account but only with relation to resources declared in the configuration.
 Any resources not in the configuration will be ignored.